PostHog/posthog.com/contents/blog/temporal-exports.md

 - More destinations like [Postgres](https://github.com/PostHog/posthog/pull/17045), [BigQuery](https://github.com/PostHog/posthog/pull/17170), and Redshift.
 - Improve our [webhook system](https://github.com/PostHog/posthog/issues/16976) to enable multiple inputs, workflows, and destinations.
-- Improve performance by through parallelizing and file compression.
+- Improve performance through parallelizing and file compression.
 - Enable users to define their own schema.
 - Support more output formats such as blob storage.
 - Filter events from exports.
-- Roles based access control for exports.
+- Roles-based access control for exports.

 You can keep up with our progress and **provide feedback on our roadmap** in the issues linked or the [exports mega issue](https://github.com/PostHog/posthog/issues/15997).

 ## Further reading